ankane/searchkick/README.md

 end
 ```

-[master branch] By default, all records are indexed.
+By default, all records are indexed.
 To control which records are indexed, use the `should_index?` method.

 ```ruby
 class Product < ActiveRecord::Base